Your First Analysis with SNID SAGE¶

 data/

-folder and save the file there - Note: Look for the ASCII spectrum file (ending in
+folder and save the file there asSN2018bif.csv

 Step-by-Step Analysis¶